AdobeDocs/marketo-measure.en/help/marketo-measure-and-dynamics/getting-started-with-marketo-measure-and-dynamics/oauth-with-azure-active-directory-for-dynamics-crm.md

   c.
 Application ID URI is the URL of the target web API (secured resource).
 To find the App ID URL, in the Azure Portal, click Azure Active Directory, click Application registrations, open the application's Settings page, then click Properties.
 It may also be an external resource like `https://graph.microsoft.com`.
 This is normally the URL of the dynamics instance.

 1. After you click **Submit**, you’ll be prompted to sign-in with Azure Active Directory.
-When the authentication is successful, your Dynamics account will be connected as a data provider within Bizible.
+When the authentication is successful, your Dynamics account will be connected as a data provider within Marketo Measure.

 ## Re-authenticating your Dynamics Account {#re-authenticating-your-dynamics-account}

-1. When you’re in the Bizible application, go to **My Settings** > **Settings** > **Connections**.
+1. When you’re in the Marketo Measure application, go to **My Settings** > **Settings** > **Connections**.

 1. Click on the key icon in the CRM section next to the Dynamics connection.